All Episodes

 I'm thinking is the White House allowing them to prolong this idiocy.

-No, don't say JF.
+No, don't say GFN.

-No, no, no.
+No, no, no, no.

-If the White House, for your theory, this could not be party wide, GOP wide.
+If the White House, for your theory, this could not be party-wide, GOP-wide.

-No, no, I'm not saying that either.
+No, I'm not saying that either.

-I think just the White House, just Bush, maybe just Rumsfeld, saying let them think, let the terrorists wait us out.
+I think just the White House, just Bush, maybe just Rumsfeld, saying, let them think, let the terrorists wait us out because we haven't been attacked since 9-11.

 I mean, just think if they did.

-Uh I I I look at I as I say, I appreciate the thought.
+As I say, I appreciate the thought.

-Uh they want the money.
+They want the money.

-They they want to take it to them.
+They want to take it to him.

-Military is being denied funds here.
+The military is being denied funds here.

-Uh that's that's not Bush.
+That's not Bush.

-Quickly, Janelle in uh Southwest Washington State.
+Quickly, Janelle in southwest Washington State.

-Nice to have you got thirty seconds, but I wanted to get to you.
+You got 30 seconds, but I wanted to get to you.

 Thank you, Rush.

-Nice to talk to you today.
+To talk to you today.

 And if I had my way about it, I would require every American to read this to thoroughly understand why we're in this fight.